-- Opportunities for children to develop their critical thinking skills and respond in sentences are not fully developed as some staff do not always make good use of openended questions. - There is scope to improve the organisation of books within the toddler room, so that children are encouraged to access them independently to further promote their very good literacy skills.
+- Opportunities for children to develop their critical thinking skills and respond in sentences are not fully developed as some staff do not always make good use of openended questions. - There is scope to provide further opportunities for children to develop independence skills at lunch and snack times by pouring their own drinks.